 Direct Depository Bag

-A bag with a lock or a tamper-proof plastic bag with seal used to contain cash, cash equivalents, or checks intended for deposit.
+A bag with a lock or a tamper-proof plastic bag with seal used to contain cash intended for deposit.

 Direct Deposit Department

-A department authorized to handle its own accounting and security of funds to make deposits directly the VCU’s depository bank.
+A department authorized to handle its own accounting and security of funds to make deposits directly to VCU’s depository bank.

 A check written on a foreign bank in non-U.S. currency.